nishikantanayak-indium/POC-Ganesh-Nish-June29-Old-Default-UI/README.md

 #### Elements tab

-Filterable table of all extracted elements.
-Filter by type pill, search by text/ID/source, sort any column, expand a row for full content and metadata.
+Split-panel document viewer.
+The **left rail** (~208 px) shows a document selector — filename, type, and page count.
+The **right area** has a mode bar at the top with **[Text] [OCR] [Tables]** content buttons and an **[Elements · N]** button, plus scrollable page chips (amber dot on chips that have tables or OCR content).
+The content area is full-width: text and OCR are shown as readable prose; tables are rendered with proper column widths and cell padding.
+The **Elements** mode shows a filterable, sortable table of all extracted elements with type pills, search by text/ID/source, and row expansion for full metadata.

 #### Graph tab